 With its abundance of cultural diversity and natural beauty, Brazil has fast become one of the leading destinations for Community Tourism, a strand of tourism that seeks to value and preserve the heritage of local communities and provide tourists with an immersive learning experience unlike any other

-How about spending some time on a ranch in the Chapada do Araripe backcountry or bathing in one of the Amazon’s tributaries, or perhaps eating feijoada (meat stew) with quilombolas (descendants of Africa slaves) from Paraty or attending a pottery class with artisans from the Jequitinhonha Valley?
+How about spending some time on a ranch in the Chapada do Araripe backcountry or bathing in one of the Amazon’s tributaries, or perhaps eating feijoada (meat stew) with quilombolas (descendants of African slaves) from Paraty or attending a pottery class with artisans from the Jequitinhonha Valley?
 These are just some of the unforgettable experiences on offer.

 Whilst the emphasis is on simplicity, there’s no shortage of comfort – the tourist is ultimately treated like a long-lost friend and invited to share the local flavours, traditions and surroundings.
-There’s just one condition: that they remain open to learning new things and sharing the common values of respect.
+There’s one condition: they remain open to learning new things and sharing the common values of respect.

-Here’s a look at some of the better known community tourism destinations:
+Here’s a look at some of the better-known community tourism destinations:

 (More information: pousadauacari.com.br)

 Projeto Saúde e Alegria, Pará – This NGO was established in the region in 1987 and allows visitors to travel up the Amazon and visit various communities along the banks of the Tapajós-Arapiuns Reserve and Tapajós National Forest.

 Quilombo Campinho da Independência, Rio de Janeiro – Along this ethnic-ecological trail of this quilombola community near Paraty, tourists are invited to spend time with the local families and participate in long-standing local traditions, such as drum-led dances and local banquets.

 (More information: quilombocampinhodaindependencia.blogspot.com.br)